 02 of 05

 Welcome to the spiritual home of NYC style slices in Hong Kong.
 This pie shop started life in the Big Apple back in 1982, before making the leap to Hong Kong in 2009.
-Still a family run affair with owner Al Morales calling the shots in the kitchen, the pizzas are straight out of the New York playbook with generous crusts, thin centres and just the right amount of grease.
-The pizzas come by the slice or in 14 to 24 inch pies.
-Paisanos also do a fantastic line in sub sandwiches that would embarrass Subway and even offer strombolis – a rare treat this far from NYC.
+Still a family run affair with owner Al Morales calling the shots in the kitchen, the pizzas are straight out of the New York playbook with generous crusts, thin centers and just the right amount of grease.
+The pizzas come by the slice or in 14 to 24-inch pies.
+Paisanos also do a fantastic line of sub sandwiches that would embarrass Subway and even offer strombolis – a rare treat this far from NYC.

 What to order?
 Pepperoni pizza for HK$115

 Address: 23 Hollywood Road, Central (other locations around town)

 03 of 05

 Stone Nullah Tavern

 Pizza is generally best served with beer.
 Step in Stone Nullah Tavern.
 This swanky bar appeals to the after-work crowd with high-end cocktails, and imported craft brews served alongside classic American dishes.
 You'll find mac and cheese and spaghetti and meatballs give a fine dining twist, while the wood-fired pizzas are excellent - especially when washed down with a pint of Rogue IPA.
 Head here for Thanksgiving, Halloween, or just during the daily happy hour to see the bar in full swing.